-- not very accurate in the first place and when you don’t pay for Google Ads, the ranges are way too broad
+- not very accurate in the first place, and when you don’t pay for Google Ads, the ranges are way too broad

 - it combines related keywords and accumulates their search volume

-- only updated on a monthly basis
+- only updated monthly

 There are probably even more limitations that I haven’t listed and yet, we still rely on search volume for too many decisions.